cutqc2.core package¶

 list[tuple[str, …]]

-Evaluate a set of subcircuit instances under different initializations and measurement bases, returning their measured probability distributions.
+Evaluate a subcircuit instance for the given initializations and measurement bases, returning their measured probability distributions.

-The function iterates over provided (init, meas) specifications, creates a runnable subcircuit instance via modify_subcircuit_instance, simulates it using evaluate_circ, and then projects the resulting state/probabilities into the requested measurement bases.
+The function expects one (init, meas) specification, creates a runnable subcircuit instance via modify_subcircuit_instance, simulates it using evaluate_circ, and then projects the resulting state/probabilities into the requested measurement bases.
 If a measurement specification contains “Z”, that instance is skipped.
 Any identity basis entries “I” are expanded into both “I” and “Z” via mutate_measurement_basis and each mutation is measured separately.

 - Parameters:

-subcircuit (QuantumCircuit) – Base subcircuit to instantiate and simulate.
+subcircuit (QuantumCircuit) – Subcircuit to instantiate and simulate.

 ”plus”, “minus”, “plusI”, “minusI”).